lifeofothers/minimizers/README.md

 ### Example

-Load file `ecoli100k.fa` and use w = 10, k = 15 when finding minimizers.
+Loading file `ecoli100k.fa` and using w = 10, k = 15 when finding minimizers.
 The output file name will then be `ecoli100k.fa_res.txt`.

     main.py 10 15 ecoli100k.fa